The Birth of the NFAW

 A legal subcommittee explored the possibilities of organisational structure, bearing in mind the contradictions between the openness required of a women’s movement organisation and the needs of ‘waterproofing’ to prevent feminist funds falling into anti-feminist hands.

-After much discussion, the Interim Board decided to proceed with a two-tiered structure with a small company managing the funds and a large association propagating the feminist cause.
+After much discussion, the Interim Board decided to proceed with a two-tiered structure with a small company managing the funds and a larger association propagating the feminist cause.
 The National Foundation for Australian Women was launched at the National Press Club in Canberra on 1 July 1989.
 Members of the Interim Board explained the aims and proposed organisation and a symbolic ‘passing of the torch’ from an old to a young feminist.
 A series of mini launches in all states and territories and some regional areas within states were held in the following six months.
 These launches attracted much interest and many members.
 As expected, discussion focused on the contradictions between the openness of a mass organisation and the need to protect women’s funds.

 An unexpected but welcome element in the membership consisted of women who had never been involved in the women’s movement.
 The Interim Board continued to run the Foundation until the election.
 Results for Association, committee and board members were announced in June 1990.